johnfedoruk/bangular/aio/content/guide/architecture.md

 <div class="l-sub-section">

   Decorators are functions that modify JavaScript classes.
-  Angular has many decorators that attach metadata to classes so that it knows what those classes mean and how they should work.
+  Bangular has many decorators that attach metadata to classes so that it knows what those classes mean and how they should work.
   <a href="https://medium.com/google-developers/exploring-es7-decorators-76ecb65fb841#.x5c2ndtx0">
   Learn more</a> about decorators on the web.